Man talks to his doctor; urologists at Ascension sites of care deliver personalized care for prostate cancer.

 Radiation oncology in Baltimore

-Your doctor and care team explain how radiation therapy may be the primary treatment or provided in combination with other medical oncology and surgical treatments.
-We deliver radiation therapy with precision.
-That means at Ascension Saint Agnes Hospital Cancer Institute, we use advanced technology with image-guidance systems to help mark, track and destroy the cancer cells.
+Radiation therapy care teams at Ascension Saint Agnes Hospital Cancer Institute provide advanced radiosurgery and radiation therapy to help treat cancer.
+We deliver radiation therapy with precision–that means at Ascension Saint Agnes Hospital Cancer Institute, we use advanced technology with image-guidance systems to help target cancer cells.

-• Deliver precise doses of radiation to breakdown the cancer cells
+• Deliver precise doses of radiation to breakdown the cancer cells.

-• Control the growth and spread of cancer
+• Control the growth and spread of cancer.

-• Relieve symptoms, such as pain
+• Relieve symptoms, such as pain.

 The radiation oncology department at Ascension Saint Agnes Hospital and Cancer Institute is accredited by the American College of Radiology (ACR).
-So, your care team is led by experienced radiation oncologists and radiation therapists.

-Benefits of radiation treatments for cancer
+Benefits of radiation therapy for cancer treatment

 Radiation therapy is personalized for the type and stage of cancer you have.
 During your appointments, your care team focuses on your physical and emotional health to help make you as comfortable as possible.
 And between therapy sessions, we’re here to answer your questions and help you manage side effects.